Menu

 Saturday, October 25

-6:30 Dinner at MacArthur Park, located in a Julia Morgan-designed building.
-Guest tickets may be purchased.
+6:30 Dinner at restaurant (and California Historic Landmark, no. 895) MacArthur Park, located in a Julia Morgan-designed building.

 Sunday, October 26

-9:00 We host guest speaker Professor Louise Mozingo, landscape architect and author of the 2014 book Pastoral Capitalism.
-We'll meet at the historic Sunset headquarters in Menlo Park.
 This is a rare opportunity to visit the storied campus.
 Coffee and donuts provided.
-The program ends by noon.
-Guest tickets may be purchased.
+The program ends at noon.

 CONFERENCE LOGISTICS

 Please review our Cancellation Policy.
 Note that the overall availability of tickets shown includes possible dinner guests.
-Full conference attendance is limited to 45 guests.
+Full conference attendance is limited; late registration is subject to venue capacity.

 CONFERENCE FEES

-Registration includes the opening reception (light appetizers and drinks), Saturday programs and meals, and Sunday pastries and coffee.
+Registration includes the opening reception, Saturday programs and meals, and Sunday donuts and coffee.

 CONFERENCE SPONSOR